hasancemcerit/sql-always-on/docs/README.md

 <img src="https://skillicons.dev/icons?i=windows,vscode,powershell" />

 You need a decent Windows 11 host machine, with at least:
-- 100GB of empty storage space
+- More than `80GB` of empty storage space
+   - Yes 8️⃣0️⃣.
+Each of these are full blown Windows 2025 servers.
+Even though, 4 of them uses Core edition with differencing virtual hard disks, it will add up.
    - SSD is highly recommended here, because optical disk [sweats](../screenshots/non-ssd-disk-usage.png)🥵
 - 64-bit processor with minimum 8 cores
 - 8GB of RAM